 Ellen’s expertise and dedication to the advancement of Asian and natural medicine extends to her decades of service on the Oregon Medical Board’s Acupuncture Advisory Committee and the National University of Natural Medicine’s board of directors where she served as its chair.

-Ellen is available for in person visits, virtual consults, teaching and speaking engagements.
+Ellen is available for in person visits in Portland, Oregon, virtual consults, teaching and speaking engagements.